Citation, DOI, disclosures and article data

 At the time the article was created Marcin Czarniecki had no recorded disclosures.View Marcin Czarniecki's current disclosures

 Endoscopic ultrasound (EUS) is a procedure combining the range of endoscopy with the diagnostic abilities of ultrasound.
 EUS is used in the imaging of the upper GI tract and surrounding structures as well as the respiratory tract (where it is referred to as endobronchial ultrasound (EBUS)).
 A high-frequency transducer crystal is used, typically in the range of 12-20 megahertz.

 This article will be focusing on the upper GI use of EUS.
 For the respiratory tract, please refer to the article on endobronchial ultrasound (EBUS).

-- innermost layer (hyperechoic): superficial mucosal layer corresponding to the interface of the esophageal lumen and the mucosal layer
+innermost layer (hyperechoic): superficial mucosal layer corresponding to the interface of the esophageal lumen and the mucosa

 EUS has been shown to be the most sensitivity image modality on the detection of small functional pancreatic neuroendocrine tumors.

 - 1. Vilgrain V, Mompoint D, Palazzo L et-al. Staging of esophageal carcinoma: comparison of results with endoscopic sonography and CT.
 AJR Am J Roentgenol.
 1990;155 (2): 277-81. doi:10.2214/ajr.155.2.2115251 - Pubmed citation

 - 2. Shunsuke Sugawara, Miyuki Sone, Shinichi Morita, Susumu Hijioka, Yasunari Sakamoto, Masahiko Kusumoto, Yasuaki Arai.
 Radiologic Assessment for Endoscopic US-guided Biliary Drainage.
 (2020) RadioGraphics.
 40 (3): 667-683. doi:10.1148/rg.2020190158 - Pubmed